drbean/edit/tsailin/2019APBR_english_proofing.md

 before the transition, we cut the TIS2 data into two sub-datasets of just OEM firms and ODM firms.
-We employ the models of logistic regression and take OEM transition and ODM transition as the independent variables that may influence the innovation practices of the firms.
+We employ the models of logistic regression and take OEM transition and ODM transition as the independent variables which may influence the innovation practices of the firms.
 Following the same logic in the examination in the changes after the transition, we cut the TIS3 data into two sub-datasets of just ODM firms and OBM firms and employ logistic regression to analyze the effects of ODM entrant and OBM